asagi4/comfyui-prompt-control/README.md

 ## Prompt Control v2

 Prompt control has been almost completely rewritten.
 It now uses ComfyUI's lazy execution to build graphs from the text prompt at runtime.
-This has some advantages:

-- ComfyUI will not re-run unchanged parts of generated graphs.
-This is especially useful for two-pass workflows where previously you'd be forced to re-run the first sampling pass even with filtering.
-That is no longer the case and it does the right thing.
-- The generated graph is often exactly equivalent to a manually built workflow using native ComfyUI nodes.
+The generated graph is often exactly equivalent to a manually built workflow using native ComfyUI nodes.
 There are no more weird sampling hooks that could cause problems with other nodes

 Prompt Control also comes with `PCTextEncode`, which provides advanced text encoding with many additional features compared to ComfyUI's base `CLIPTextEncode`.